-^bMcGarvie Smith University Farm was nominated for the National Heritage List, however the nomination is now ineligible.
+^b McGarvie Smith University Farm was nominated for the National Heritage List; however, the nomination is now ineligible.
 This European heritage item is nonetheless considered to have local significance.

-20.3.3.
-Summary
+20.3.3 Summary

-The review of prior reports, historical studies, databases and the surveys undertaken as part of the assessment identified 19 European heritage items within the airport site and an additional 22 European heritage items around the site.
+The review of prior reports, historical studies, databases and the surveys undertaken as part of the assessment identified 20 European heritage items within the airport site, and an additional 22 European heritage items around the site.

 The identified European heritage items reflect the historical context of the airport site and European settlement more generally, including early attempts to develop local agricultural and pastoral economies and the emergence of settled village communities.

-The identified items are considered to be of Commonwealth Heritage significance, excluding Spredenberg which was not classifiable.
+Because the identified items are of local heritage significance and are located on Commonwealth land, they are considered to be of Commonwealth Heritage significance, excluding Spredenberg (AS18) which was not classifiable and part of McGarvie Smith University Farm (AS20) which is proposed to be leased.
 The location of all identified items is shown in Figure 20-1.